 In December of 2017, the U.S. and Belgium enacted tax reform legislation.
 The U.S. legislation, the Tax Cuts and Jobs Act ("TCJA"), is the most significant and complex change to the U.S. tax law in more than 30 years.
 The most significant provisions of the TCJA, were the reduction of the corporate income tax rate from 35% to 21% effective January 1, 2018, implementation of a territorial income tax regime, and imposition of a transition tax on the deemed repatriation of the accumulated earnings of the Company's foreign subsidiaries.
 The most significant provisions of the Belgium legislation were the reduction of the corporate income tax rate from 33.99% to 29.58% for January 1, 2018 and January 1, 2019, respectively, with a further reduction to 25% effective January 1, 2020, an annual limitation on the utilization of net operating losses, and creation of a consolidated corporate income tax regime.

 Accordingly, for the year ended December 31, 2017, the Company recorded a net tax expense of \$0.8 million related primarily to the non-cash tax benefit of the revaluation of its Belgian deferred tax liabilities, the non-cash tax benefit of the provisional revaluation of its U.S. deferred tax liabilities, and the tax expense of the provisional accrual associated with the Deemed Repatriation Transition Tax.
-This represents the best estimate of the impact of all tax law changes on the Company's financial statements.
-The Company will continue to evaluate the interpretations of the TCJA, the assumptions made within the calculations, and future guidance that may be issued to determine the impact, if any, on these provisional calculations, which may materially change the Company's tax determinations.
+See Note 13-Income Taxes.